rzhilkibaev/ansible-playbook-js/README.md

   - directory: `/opt/files`
 - nexus
   - port: `8081`
-  - directory: `/sonatype-work`
+  - volume: `/sonatype-work`

 ## Conventions
-- sowtware not managed by apt-get is installed into /opt
+- software not managed by apt-get is installed into /opt (except for Jenkins since it uses multiple directories).